The Case for Local Model Hosting

 Infrastructure Control: Beyond Privacy

 Privacy is the headline argument, but infrastructure control runs deeper.
 When you host models locally, you own every layer of the stack.
-You choose the hardware—whether that's a modest GPU, an edge device, or a rack of specialized inference accelerators.
-You select the software versions, configure the network topology, and decide exactly how data flows through your systems.
+You choose the hardware, whether that's a modest GPU, an edge device, or a rack of specialized inference accelerators.
+You select the software versions, configure the network, and decide exactly how data flows through your systems.

 There's also the question of customization.
 Cloud AI services are built for general use cases, which means they're optimized for the average customer.
-If you have specialized needs—unusual input formats, custom preprocessing pipelines, integration with legacy systems—you're often working against the grain of what the service was designed for.
+If you have specialized needs like unusual input formats, custom preprocessing pipelines, integration with legacy systems then you're often working against the grain of what the service was designed for.
 Local hosting lets you modify the entire pipeline to fit your specific requirements.
 Need to integrate with a 20-year-old database system?
 Want to preprocess data in a particular way?
 Have strict latency requirements that demand specific hardware configurations?
 All achievable when you control the infrastructure.

 Vendor lock-in deserves special attention.
 When you build applications around a cloud API, you become dependent on that provider's pricing, availability, and feature set.
 Prices can increase.
 APIs can change.
 Services can be deprecated.
 Companies can be acquired.
 Your application's future is tied to decisions made in boardrooms you have no influence over.
 Local hosting breaks this dependency.
 Your models run on open-source software, using standardized formats, on hardware you own.
 You can migrate, upgrade, or modify your setup without negotiating with vendors or refactoring your entire application.